Temporary supply management for milk offers no solution

 The agenda for Ministers meeting at the Agriculture Council meeting tomorrow Monday 14th March includes a discussion of the difficult market situation facing a number of agricultural sectors, including dairy, pigmeat and fruits and vegetables.
 Ministers will assess the adequacy and effectiveness of the market support measures currently in place, and whether additional measures could be envisaged.

-At last month’s February Council, member states were invited to submit concrete proposals on possible additional measures, on top of the €500 million aid package adopted by the Council last September (extraordinarily, only 10 out of 28 member states have so far introduced schemes to spend this money).… Read the rest
+At last month’s February Council, member states were invited to submit concrete proposals on possible additional measures, on top of the €500 million aid package adopted by the Council last September (extraordinarily, only 10 out of 28 member states have so far introduced schemes to spend this money).
+More than 100 initiatives and measures were submitted, which have been summarised by the Dutch Presidency under five headings:

 EU sugar beet prices to fall by 22-23% when quotas eliminated